Cooper Criswell

-Cooper Criswell (born July 24, 1996) is an American professional baseball pitcher in the Tampa Bay Rays organization.
-He made his MLB debut in 2021 with the Los Angeles Angels.
+Cooper Timothy Criswell (born July 24, 1996) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels and Tampa Bay Rays.

 Early career

 Criswell grew up in Carrollton, Georgia and attended Carrollton High School.

 Criswell began his college baseball career at Southern Union State Community College.
-As a sophomore, he compiled a 10–1 record with a 2.54 ERA and committed to continue his college career at the University of North Carolina.
-In his lone season with the Tar Heels, Criswell went 6–2 with a 2.99 ERA and 86 strikeouts in 75 1/3 innings.
+As a sophomore, he compiled a 10–1 win–loss record with a 2.54 earned run average (ERA) and committed to continue his college career at the University of North Carolina.
+In his lone season with the North Carolina Tar Heels, Criswell went 6–2 with a 2.99 ERA and 86 strikeouts in 75 1/3 innings pitched.
+On April 11, 2018, Criswell was named the Golden Spikes Award Gold Standard Performance of the Week by USA Baseball after his 13 strikeout performance against University of Miami.
+The 13 strikeouts were the most ever by a relief pitcher during the Mike Fox era.